 - Brand Marketing Specialist

-You’ll work with creative, design, and digital teams to build campaigns that align with product launches and global branding efforts.
-This role is a mix of planning, writing, and coordination across teams. - Finance Analyst
+You’ll work with creative, design, and digital teams to build campaigns that align with product launches and global branding efforts. - Finance Analyst

 Design and Creative